MrPranz/F1-Telemetry/README.md

 # f1-telemetry
-Extract telemetry from onboard F1 videos and the F1 app
+Extract telemetry from onboard F1 videos and the F1 app via vid_ocr.py.
+Requires Python 3 and ffprobe.